temporalio/documentation/docs/cloud/tcld/account/get.md

   - tcld
 ---

-The `tcld account get` command gets information about the Temporal Cloud account that is currently logged in.
+The `tcld account get` command gets information about the Temporal Cloud account you are logged into.

 Alias: `g`